 The impact for Belgian ETF investors

-Secondly, when you reach your financial goal, it will be smart to slowly sell parts of your investments each year rather than sell everything in one go.
+- Sell slowly when reaching your financial goal. when you reach your financial goal, it will be smart to slowly sell parts of your investments each year rather than sell everything in one go.
 This way, you can make use of the yearly €10,000 exemption.
-Also, as the exemption is indexed, it will increase each year.

 But to draw any strong conclusions, we need to wait until the details are fleshed out in the law.